terraform-linters/tflint-ruleset-terraform/docs/rules/terraform_deprecated_lookup.md

 ## Why

-Calling [`lookup`](https://developer.hashicorp.com/terraform/language/functions/lookup) with 2 arguments has been deprecated since Terraform v0.7. `lookup(map, key)` is equivalent to the native index syntax `map[key]`. `lookup` should only be used with the third `default` argument, even though it is optional for backward compatiblity.
+Calling [`lookup`](https://developer.hashicorp.com/terraform/language/functions/lookup) with 2 arguments has been deprecated since Terraform v0.7. `lookup(map, key)` is equivalent to the native index syntax `map[key]`. `lookup` should only be used with the third `default` argument, even though it is optional for backward compatibility.

 ## How To Fix